aydangoon/react-vim/README.md

 ## About

-`react-vim` is a React component comprised of a textarea supporting core Vim key bindings and a display of the editor's Vim state. `react-vim` is **not** web wrapper for the Vim text editor.
-It **isn't** intended to support files, scrolling, crash recovery, or advanced editing.
-It's meant for `<500` word text and to support core Vim features, namely: motion, insertion, deletion, changing, macros, and find/replace.
+`react-vim` is comprised of a textarea supporting core Vim key bindings and a display of the editor's Vim state. `react-vim` is _not_ web wrapper for the Vim text editor.
+It _isn't_ intended to support files, scrolling, crash recovery, or advanced editing.
+It's meant for `<500` word text and to support Vim's core features, namely: motion, insertion, deletion, macros, find/replace, and replacing.

-Features are implemented according to the [Vim spec](https://vimdoc.sourceforge.net/htmldoc/help.html), with notable exceptions mentioned in this README.
+Features are implemented according to the [Vim Docs](https://vimdoc.sourceforge.net/htmldoc/help.html), with notable exceptions mentioned in this README.

 ## Usage